TAGU

 he did not even know of its issuance;

-Further, the applicant chose to exclude from suing the existing
+further, the applicant chose to exclude from suing the existing

-Directors who signed the Bankers Acceptance; and
+directors who signed the Bankers Acceptance;

-Further, to his knowledge, neither Rodstreet
+and further, to his knowledge, neither Rodstreet nor himself had any

-himself had any dealings whatsoever with the applicant.
-It was his
+dealings whatsoever with applicant.

-found itself in buying or accepting a Bankers Acceptance from
+it found itself in buying or accepting a Bankers Acceptance from

 Interfin without doing its own due diligence for the applicant had a